zavoloklom/dnd-flavored-markdown/content/en.md

 If the party tries to free him, it turns out this is voluntary treatment and must not be interrupted.
 If **Selina** learns of it, her attitude becomes **hostile**.

-He can tell you he used to drink with **Bertram**.
+This man can tell you he used to drink with **Bertram**.
 At his family’s urging he agreed to temple care (“the dry cell”).

 <!-- prettier-ignore -->
 ![Illustration](./assets/illustrations/temple-cell.png) {style="width:320px;height:240px;" class="framed-image"}